Indonesian Archipelago consists of more than 16.000 islands among which, one of the most famous and the best known among foreigners, is Bali.

 After that, you are purified.
 Whatever that means to you.

-Be prepared for quite long queues of mostly tourists who are doing the bath.
+Be ready for quite long queuing because most of the tourists are doing the bath.

 The good thing is, if you are not sure how to do the bath, just copy what others are doing or, even better, consult some of the locals – they will be happy to explain.